About Your Implantable Loop Recorder (ILR)

 An ILR is a device that measures and records your heartbeat.
 It’s placed under your skin on your chest, near your heart (see Figure 1).

 You can also use an app on your smartphone to tell your ILR when to start recording.
-Your care team will give you more information about using the app.
+Talk with your care team to learn more about using the app.

 Why may you need an implantable loop recorder?